OneKeyHQ/firmware/docs/core/emulator/index.md

 By default the emulator runs in debug mode.
 Debuglink is available (on port 21325 by default), exceptions and log output goes to console.
-To indicate debug mode, there is a red square in the upper right corner of Trezor screen.
+To indicate debug mode, there is a red square in the upper right corner of Onekey screen.

 ![emulator](emulator-debug.png)